Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NTeBuhOqIu0.md

 ### Transcript

-> oh yeah yeah yeah i see that player which stream is it possible to use power light as it lands no you cannot but uh there are other means to uh get around a big factory at you know kind of later you can do that hint say no more animals
+> oh yeah yeah yeah i see that player which stream is it possible to use power light as it lands no you cannot but, there are other means to, get around a big factory at you know kind of later you can do that hint say no more animals